 The Best Women's Sleeping Bag Review

 What is the best sleeping bag for female adventurers?
-We tested twelve of the most popular contenders on the market to answer that question.
+We tested eleven of the most popular contenders on the market to answer that question.
 All models we evaluated are summer weight mummy style bags meant to keep you warm in a variety of situations, from sleeping on the beach to backpacking in the high alpine.
 We tested these bags over several summers, on backpacking trips of different lengths and focus.
 We compared them on how they perform in terms of weight, warmth, comfort, packed size, features, and versatility to determine which is the best to keep you warm and cozy on any type of trip.
 Read on to learn more about what we thought of these bags, as well as some trends we've noticed for our 2016 update.

 Read the full review below >